jacobyou27/CellSimulations/doc/DESIGN.md

 ## Design goals

+#### Model:

+**Easy Extensibility for New Simulations** - Allow adding new simulations without rewriting existing classes.
+- State interface for creating new enum states easily.
+- Logic class (with reflection for parameters) so each new simulation can plug in its own rules.
+- Property maps in Cell to store extra simulation-specific data.

+**Flexible Neighbor & Grid Configurations** - Support different neighbor types, shapes, and edges.

+- NeighborCalculator uses property files and BFS/raycasting to handle multiple shapes and neighbor definitions.
+- Enums and reflection/factory logic to avoid hardcoding.

+**Separation of View Concerns** - Keep the model decoupled from the view.

+- Logic manipulates Grid/Cell data behind an API; the UI only renders the grid via a separate controller.
+- The model’s two-phase update (setting nextState before calling updateGrid()) ensures the view can display a stable frame at any time.

+**Data-Driven Configuration** - Reduce code changes when new simulations or neighbor definitions are introduced.
+- External .properties files that define neighbor offsets, default parameter values, etc.
+- Reflection-based loading of strategies or enumerations, minimizing if-else logic.

 #### View:
   * The interface is clean and visually appealing,
      * Good UX, intuitive, and easy to understand